telerik/kendo-ui-core/docs/api/javascript/drawing/surface.md

 This class can't be instantiated directly.

 Specific implementations are created via the static `create` method.
-The implementations for SVG, Canvas and VML inherit from this base class.
+The implementations for SVG and Canvas inherit from this base class.

 ## Example - Creating a drawing surface
     <div id="container" style="position: relative; width: 600px; height: 400px;"></div>